Ordepsilva/svelte-date-picker/README.md

 ## Developing

-If you want to un in local that's what you need :
+If you want to run in local that's what you need :

 ```bash
 npm install